adammck/headless-raspbian/README.md

 This is a tool to create headless Raspbian images by downloading and patching the official ones.
 The only differences are:

+* Hostname is set
+* Wifi is set up
 * SSH is enabled
+* SSH pubkeys are configured (via GitHub)
 * Password authentication is disabled
-* SSH pubkeys are configured (via GitHub)
-* Wifi SSID and password is set
-* Hostname is set

 This is just enough to get the thing booted up and ready to provision over SSH with Ansible or whatever.
 I know that I should be building proper images with